 Similar to an employer-sponsored 401(k), there is no percentage limitation on the amount of the employee contributions.
 In theory, you can contribute 100% of your income up to the contribution limits.

 But you can also make employer contributions.
 Similar to the SEP IRA, employer contributions are limited to 25% of your employee income.
-Total contributions–including both the employee contribution and the employer matching contribution–can not exceed $56,000 for 2018 (or $63,000 if you’re 50 or older).
+Total contributions–including both the employee contribution and the employer matching contribution–cannot exceed $57,000 for 2020 (or $63,000 if you’re 50 or older).

 Employer contributions are more complicated than they are for the SEP IRA.
 There are two contribution formulas, one for owners of corporations, and the other for schedule C filers.